-We've just read the story where parents brought their children to Jesus for him to lay his hands on them and say a prayer.
-Parents instinctively want what is best for their children.
-They recognize Jesus as someone through whom God is working in a life-giving way, and so they bring their children, their loved ones, to him.
-In our own times, parents who have an appreciation of Jesus and his message and life will have the same desire to bring their children to him.
-They recognize Jesus as God's unique gift to us and they want that gift for their loved ones because they want what is best for them.
-When parents try to bring their children to Jesus they often meet with obstacles of various kinds.
-In this morning's gospel those obstacles take the form of Jesus' own disciples who tried to prevent parents from bringing their children to Jesus.
+We're told how some parents brought their children to Jesus for him to lay his hands on them and say a prayer to bless them.
+It links in with what people think and feel when they bring a child to be baptised.
+Parents instinctively want what is good and life-giving for their children.
+Those Jewish villagers recognized Jesus as someone through whom God was working in a life-giving way, and so they brought their children to him.
+In our own time, parents who appreciate Jesus and his message and life will feel the same desire to bring their children to him.
+They recognize Jesus as God's personal gift to us and they want that gift for their own family.
+But when parents try to bring their children to Jesus sometimes they meet with obstacles of various kinds, even in the form of Jesus' own disciples who tried to prevent it from happening.

-We find a struggle in the gospel between those who are trying to bring children to Jesus and those who are trying to stop children from coming to Jesus.
-The disciples are resisting the desire of the parents for their children.
-In the midst of this struggle, Jesus is not a passive spectator.
-He insists, against his disciples, that the children be allowed to come to him.
-The gospel assures us that in our own struggle to bring our loved ones to the Lord, and to bring ourselves to him, the Lord is always working with us.
+This gospel shows a a struggle between those who wanted to have Jesus bless their children and those who objected to it.
+When the disciples resisted the parents' desire for a blessing on their children, Jesus was not a passive spectator.
+He insists that the children MUST be allowed to come to him.
+The gospel assures us that in our own efforts to bring our loved ones near to the Lord, and to bring ourselves to him, Jesus himself is on our side.
 The strength of his desire to have others meet with him and, thereby, find life will overcome the various obstacles that are placed in the way of our loved ones coming to him.
-We need to trust that the Lord will find a way of bringing people to him, in spite of the resistances that may be there, of whatever kind.
+We need to trust that our God will find a way of bringing people to him, in spite of the resistances that may be there, of whatever kind.
 [MH]